Profile

 Research Interests

-Chemical education, sustainability and environmental education, curriculum development and assessment, science communication, science and policies of air pollution, drinking water quality, climate change, and energy transitions.
+Chemical education, sustainability and environmental education, curriculum development and assessment, science communication, environmental policies of air pollution, drinking water quality, climate change, and energy transitions.

 Awards And Honors